nuts-foundation/nuts-fhir-validation/docs/pages/rules.rst

 :code:`provision` holds the actual extend of the consent.
 It must at least have 1 :code:`actor`.
 For now this must identify the **Practitioner**.
 When the Nuts registry holds actual organization-practitioner relationships or when mandating becomes active, this can change to **Organization**.
 If multiple practitioners work at the the same organization, all practitioners are added as actor.
+The :code:`role` will always be **PRCP**.

 :code:`period` is required and has an optional :code:`end`. :code:`dataPeriod` is optional, when given it will restrict the data period for which data can be retrieved.